freebsd/pkg/README.md

 <a name="pkgfmt"></a>
 ### pkg package format

-pkg package format is a tar archive which can be raw, or use the following
+The `pkg` package format is a tar archive that may be raw or compressed using one of the following algorithms: `gz`, `bzip2`, `zstd`, or `xz`.
+The default compression algorithm is `zstd`.
-compression: gz, bzip2 and xz, defaulting in xz format.

-The tar itself is composed in two types of elements:
+The tar archive itself is composed in two types of elements:

 * the special files at the beginning of the archive, starting with a "+"
 * the data.